tpeterka/scorpio-example/README.md

-# Instructions for Building and Running Scorio Example
+# Instructions for Building and Running Scorpio Example

 Installation is done through Spack.
 If you don't have Spack installed or if Spack is new to you, go [here](https://spack.readthedocs.io/en/latest/) first.